josetorresKS/Self-Driving-Car/README.md

 # Self-Driving-Car
-* Watch the car learn to drive
+* Using the model created the user will be able to train the car to self drive